-AgriBank's strong 2023 financial results reflect the effectiveness of our Funding Bank Model and the financial strength and operating performance of our Association-owners.
+AgriBank's continued stable and strong financial position and increasing net income results reflect our Funding Bank Model structure and the financial strength and operating performance of our Farm Credit Association-owners.

-- Total loans were \$148.7 billion at December 31, 2023, up \$15.3 billion, or 11.4 percent, compared to December 31, 2022.
-This increase was attributable to strong growth in our wholesale portfolio as Associations continue to fulfill the Farm Credit mission and expanded asset pool programs supported growth in our retail portfolio. - AgriBank's credit quality reflects the overall financial strength of Associations and their underlying portfolios of retail loans.
-AgriBank's portfolio included 99.4 percent of loans classified as acceptable as of December 31, 2023, compared to 99.6 percent at December 31, 2022. - Total capital continues to be strong at \$8.6 billion as of December 31, 2023, up \$1.4 billion compared to December 31, 2022 - Net interest income was \$985.2 million for the year, up \$130.7 million, or 15.3 percent, compared to the prior year - AgriBank shared this financial success by returning \$864.4 million in earnings to our customer/owners in the form of cash and stock patronage distributions-\$91.1 million higher than in the previous year
+- Net interest income was \$1.1 billion for the year, up \$77.3 million, or 7.8 percent, compared to the prior year. - Reflecting the strength of the underlying portfolios of Association retail loans, AgriBank's credit quality remains strong.
+AgriBank's portfolio included 99.4 percent of loans classified as acceptable as of December 31, 2024 and 2023. - Total loans were \$164.7 billion at December 31, 2024, up \$16.1 billion, or 10.7 percent, compared to December 31, 2023.
+This increase was attributable to strong growth in our wholesale portfolio as Associations continue to fulfill the Farm Credit mission.
+We also experienced growth in our retail portfolio from expanded participation in asset pool programs. - Total capital remained strong at \$9.5 billion as of December 31, 2024, up \$879.9 million, or 10.3 percent, compared to December 31, 2023. - AgriBank shared this financial success by returning \$699.8 million in earnings to our Association-owners in the form of cash and stock patronage distributions.
+Due to significant growth requiring greater retained capital to meet AgriBank's capital plan requirements, cash and stock patronage distributions were \$164.6 million lower than in the previous year.